mattchley/learningComputer/DataStructuresAlgorithms/0-Data structures.md

 https://www.blog.codeinmotion.io/p/leetcode-patterns

 GOAL- To ultimately condense all the info that is in the top 2 links into an digestible reference and flashcard program
-note: see if i can further break it down into some anki flashcards to refer back to
+note: see if i can further break it down into somto refer back to

 TODO- Make a similar page for FrontEnd Questions